Lim-Calculus/Deep-Learning-Based-Semantic-Segmentation-with-PyTorch-and-ONNX/README.md

 ![image](https://github.com/Lim-Calculus/Deep-Learning-Based-Semantic-Segmentation-with-PyTorch-and-ONNX/assets/64350431/7e10d50e-0a73-46be-9e99-3d17915d00f8)

 ## Introduction
-This project involves developing a deep learning-based semantic segmentation model using the PyTorch framework.
-After training, the model will be converted to the ONNX format and used for inference with ONNX Runtime.
-I will be using the segmentation_models.pytorch library for the segmentation model, and the dataset will be sourced from the Human Segmentation Dataset.
-Once the model is fully trained, it will be converted to the ONNX format for deployment.
-The loss function will be a combination of Dice loss and binary cross-entropy (with logits=True).
-Since the model's output is in logits form, I will apply a softmax activation to obtain the final prediction mask.
+This project entails the development of a deep learning-based semantic segmentation model utilizing the PyTorch framework.
+Upon completion of the training phase, the model will be converted to the ONNX format to facilitate inference using ONNX Runtime.
+The segmentation model will be implemented using the segmentation_models.pytorch library, with the dataset sourced from the Human Segmentation Dataset.
+Following the training, the model will be converted to ONNX format for deployment purposes.
+The loss function employed will integrate Dice loss with binary cross-entropy (using logits=True).
+Given that the model's output is in logit form, a softmax activation will be applied to derive the final prediction mask.

 ## Final Predictions
 ![image](https://github.com/Lim-Calculus/Deep-Learning-Based-Semantic-Segmentation-with-PyTorch-and-ONNX/assets/64350431/d8e32fcf-4d55-4ff5-8605-d5716f6c454d)